profile-pic

 AI-interview Questions & Answers

-Could you help me, uh, understand more about your background and by doing a deep introduction of yourself?
-So myself, Eric Shek.
-Uh, I'm a project developer.
-I have 9 year of experience, and I have worked on various technologies like HTML, CSS, JTV, JavaScript, WordPress, PHP, Shopify.
-Uh, now since, uh, now for last 5 year 4 years, I have been working on JS, uh, libraries framework like, uh, React JS, Node JS.
-And most of the recent projects I have been working as a front end developer on VH.
-Js, uh, and I'm good at both, by the way.
-Uh, in front end, I can make design responsive using any tool like Bootstrap.
-Any UI tool like Bootstrap, Matilda UI, Tellman UI and I can write custom CSS if needed and I can make design from any tools like sigma, photoshop and I can create full responsive events from Figma, and it will be exactly like Figma is provided.
-So I'm very good at front end, and I have knowledge of bacon too.
-I I have worked on Node.
-Js, Express.
-Js.
-I have created several APIs using Node.
-Js also, and I have knowledge of hostings too.
-Uh, I have one on AWS.
-In AWS, I have deployed several, uh, applications, uh, the JS application, Node.
-Js application, and I have also created CICD pipelines through a GitHub to AWS is is to install.
-So whenever we pushed any code in main branch so it will directly uploaded on the server and visible to the, uh, global.
-And I have worked on, uh, GCP also.
+Could you help me understand more about your background and by doing a deep introduction of yourself?
+So, myself, Eric Shek.
+I'm a project developer.
+I have 9 years of experience, and I have worked on various technologies like HTML, CSS, JavaScript, WordPress, PHP, and Shopify.
+Now, for the last 5 years, I have been working on JavaScript libraries and frameworks like React JS and Node JS.
+And most of my recent projects have been working as a front-end developer on Vue Js, and I'm good at both front-end and back-end.
+In front-end, I can make designs responsive using any tool like Bootstrap, or UI tools like Material UI and Tailwind UI, and I can write custom CSS if needed.
+I can also make designs from any tools like Sketch, Photoshop, and I can create full responsive designs from Figma, and it will be exactly like Figma is provided.
+So, I'm very good at front-end, and I have knowledge of back-end too.
+I have worked on Node JS, Express JS.
+I have created several APIs using Node JS, also, and I have knowledge of hosting too.
+I have one deployment on AWS.
+In AWS, I have deployed several JavaScript applications, Node JS applications, and I have also created CICD pipelines through GitHub to AWS.
+So, whenever we push any code in the main branch, it will be directly uploaded to the server and visible to the global.
+And I have worked on Google Cloud Platform also.
 I have knowledge of Firebase too.
 In Firebase, I have worked on Firestore authentication and extensions and functions.
-And I have knowledge of, uh, version control systems like GitHub, GitLab.
-So overall, I'm a full stack developer with great experience in front end technology.
-Because from the beginning of my career till now, I am continuously doing work on fronting and creating designs from Figma.
+And I have knowledge of version control systems like GitHub and GitLab.
+So, overall, I'm a full-stack developer with great experience in front-end technology.
+Because from the beginning of my career till now, I have been continuously working on front-end and creating designs from Figma.

-How do you handle error when multiple API call fail in a React component?
-So if we are, uh, calling multiple API in a single component, then there should be a sequence of APIs.
-Like, we can't simultaneously we should not simultaneously hit multiple APIs at a time.
-So we should first of all use, uh, use state and set variables initial values something like 0 or false then initially we should hit an API which should initially be hit and we need the data initially for that.
-So if the API get some error and, uh, API call get failed, so we can use that, uh, variable state variable To identify the API is failed, we can use try catch.
-And in try catch, we can, uh, call the API.
-So if API call fail, we will make it, uh, we'll keep it false.
-We do we will not change the variable value.
-If API call get successfully called then we will make it true or one So we will get to know that API call is failed or not.
-So if it's it is failed, so we should not call the next API.
-And if we are needed to call the next API, uh, it is required to call them together.
-So similarly we can use try catch for agent API, we can use separate state variables for each API call and we can identify that the API call is failed or not.
-So by using state variable, useEffect, and try catch, we can easily handle error, uh, on API, uh, if it may get failed.
+How do you handle errors when multiple API calls fail in a React component?
+So if we're calling multiple APIs in a single component, then there should be a sequence of API calls.
+Like, we can't simultaneously hit multiple APIs at a time.
+So we should first use state and set initial values, something like 0 or false, then initially hit an API which should initially be hit and we need the data initially for that.
+So if the API gets some error and the API call gets failed, we can use a state variable to identify the API is failed.
+We can use try catch.
+And in try catch, we can call the API.
+So if the API call fails, we'll keep it false.
+We do not change the variable value.
+If the API call gets successfully called, we'll make it true or one.
+So we'll get to know that the API call is failed or not.
+So if it's failed, we should not call the next API.
+And if we need to call the next API, it is required to call them together.
+So similarly, we can use try catch for each API, we can use separate state variables for each API call and we can identify that the API call is failed or not.
+So by using state variables, useEffect, and try catch, we can easily handle errors if an API may get failed.

-Discuss the techniques for the deploying React DG mobile application which means secure communication between client and server.
+Discuss the techniques for deploying React DG mobile application which means secure communication between client and server.
 Okay.
-So, uh, if we talk about re extend the Jango, as I said, I have, uh, no no no I have no good knowledge in the.
-So I can give you answer on the basis of React and Node because I have developed the application in React and Node and deployed these applications also in AWS.
-So first of all, if we are going to deploy it, there are the options what what we are going to follow.
-If I will talk talk about mobile deploying.
-So first, I will go to the AWS and I will, uh, create an EC to install there.
-I will create some inbound outbound options there, then I will install Node.
-Js and then I will initially, I will need some user service, either NGINX or we can use Apache also.
-Uh, if you go to the NGINX, we can set up the NGINX server there for our application.
-We can point our domain IP.
+So, if we talk about re-extending Jango, as I said, I have no good knowledge in the area.
+So I can give you an answer on the basis of React and Node because I have developed the application in React and Node and deployed these applications also in AWS.
+So first of all, if we are going to deploy it, there are several options we can follow.
+If I talk about mobile deploying, so first, I will go to the AWS and I will create an EC2 instance to install there.
+I will create some inbound and outbound options there, then I will install Node.js and then I will initially need a user service, either NGINX or we can use Apache also.
+If you go to the NGINX, we can set up the NGINX server there for our application.
+We can point our domain to the IP.
 We need our elastic IP also.
 Then we can manually create a key for our EC2 instance.
-So it's keep it, uh, either through our filezilla or we can use it directly using Forti.
-Then after logging through filezilla, we can upload a file file of the JS in our is a concern and will be accessible.
+So it's kept either through our FileZilla or we can use it directly using Forti.
+Then after logging through FileZilla, we can upload a file of the JS in our instance and it will be accessible.
 So this is the part on the front end.
-If we talk about node data, then we want to also make sure that communication get properly handled.
-So, like, for the same EC two instance, I will install the EM two service.
-I will upload all the, uh, Node.
-Js code in a folder.
+If we talk about Node data, then we want to also make sure that communication gets properly handled.
+So, like, for the same EC2 instance, I will install the Express.js service.
+I will upload all the Node.js code in a folder.
 Then I will go to the NGINX.
-I will create a separate server where I will set proxies where my application will be start and run.
-And in this it will be m two service.
-I will start my Node.
-Js application, you know, while typing p m two start and my application file in, like, f.js or whatever the name is.
-Then my application will be start, then I have set the proxy in g I next also.
+I will create a separate server where I will set up proxies where my application will be started and run.
+And in this, it will be Express.js service.
+I will start my Node.js application, you know, by typing npm start and my application file, like, f.js or whatever the name is.
+Then my application will be started, then I have set the proxy in NGINX also.
 So it will be ready on the domain.
 Like, for example, I have set the server slash API.
 So whatever the domain is, yeah, I will use API.
-And my node here's application will be there.
-So, uh, I will use the ENV variable also import the front end and back end.
-So I will park the ENV variable, uh, domain, like, whatever the domain is, abcv.com/api.
-So all the, uh, all the application call will, take the EMV variable path, uh, API path, and it will be called in all of all the API calls.
-There will be no need to rechange in all the API URL.
-It will take the EMU variable, and it will be called easy efficiently.
-So communication for both the loops are similar to front end to back end will be will be efficiently handled, you know, if you use EMV variables.
+And my Node.js application will be there.
+So, I will use the ENV variable also to import the front-end and back-end.
+So I will set the ENV variable, like, domain, whatever the domain is, abcv.com/api.
+So all the application calls will take the ENV variable path, like, API path, and it will be called in all of the API calls.
+There will be no need to re-change in all the API URLs.
+It will take the ENV variable, and it will be called easily efficiently.
+So communication for both the loops, front-end to back-end, will be efficiently handled, you know, if you use ENV variables.
 So I have deployed, and I have deployed the mechanism.
-Is it a stamp?
-And I know the domain, and I will give the path in the end variable.
-We'll be going.